Friends of the Bees

 Herbs, and more!

-Tee’s Plants aims to donate more plants to community gardens within our region during the 2026 garden season!
+Tee’s Plants aims to donate more plants to community gardens within our region for the 2026 garden season!

 As you know, starting a garden can be quite expensive.
-Tee’s Plants can help mitigate the cost of the plant part, making it that much easier for you and your organization.
+Tee’s Plants can help mitigate the cost of expensive plants, making it much easier for you and your organization to get started.

 If you’re a representative of a local organization that shares our love for garden life, send an email to order@teesplants.com containing the following information included in the body of the email for consideration: